 'Initialize the number-arrays, open the primetable and logfile.

-'To be called with k = number of largeint's in your program
+'To be called with k = number of largeint's in your program and

 '